hackquest-grid/osugm/README.md

 # OpenSim Unix Grid Manager

 Set of scripts and configuration for **OpenSim** 0.9.x to manage **Robust** and all **OpenSim** instances in a centralized way.
-Using a unique entry point with **tmux** and factorized initialization files, it becomes easier to create and upgrate a grid, and manage running simulators.
+Using a unique entry point with **screen** and factorized initialization files, it becomes easier to create and upgrate a grid, and manage running simulators.

 ## Understanding directories